Our prices for tickets may be higher than face value. Any and all copyrights, trademarks or trade names used are for descriptive purposes only.

 Luxury Accommodations for The Summer Games

-Palace Hotel Tokyo —A five-star haven for hospitality; serene and refined, and imbued with understated luxury throughout.
+Palace Hotel Tokyo: A five-star haven for hospitality; serene, refined, and imbued with understated luxury throughout.
 The cozy and contemporary earthy colored interiors of the rooms take inspiration from the Imperial Palace gardens, which can be seen from the spacious balconies.
 Surround yourself with the sophisticated celebration of Japanese culture that is Palace.

-Hilton Tokyo — This beautiful hotel is situated in Shinjuku, the heart of Tokyo’s business, shopping and entertainment district, and is the ultimate place to experience modern Japan.
-Unwind in one of the modern Japanese-style rooms and admire fabulous city views.
+Hilton Tokyo — This beautiful hotel is situated in Shinjuku and is the ultimate place to experience modern Japan.
+Unwind in one of the contemporary Japanese-styled rooms and admire fabulous city views.

 Hyatt Regency Tokyo — Located in Shinjuku, Hyatt Regency Tokyo is in the heart of a thriving business, shopping, and entertainment district.
 This capacious luxury hotel boasts breathtaking views of the city and Mt.
 Fuji to the west.

 The seating at the various venues at the Summer Games are pre-determined by the event organizers and generally set up according to price categories.
 Some venues will have up to 3, 4, or more price categories.
 Although all categories will provide a great Games experience, these designations can be very broad.
 Please use the breakdown and descriptions below to determine the desired category of seating: